Peace Direct is an award-winning, international NGO supporting local people in some of the most challenging conflict environments worldwide.

 Kevin McCann, Research and Engagement Officer

-Charlotte Fraser, Digital Marketing and Communications Officer
+Charlotte Fraser, Digital Communications Officer

 Joel Gabri, Peace Technology Programme Officer